sandra-bee/human-value-detection/README.md

 As this difference is insignificant, we design the training of the final model without data augmentation.

 ## Optimal Hyperparameters
-After running grid search while varying the hyperparameters `learning rate` and `patience`, we obtained the mean F1 scores (averaged over 3 runs) with standard deviations reported in the table below to 3 significant figures:
+After running grid search while varying the hyperparameters `learning rate` and `patience`, we obtained the samples average F1 scores (averaged over 3 runs) with standard deviations reported in the table below to 3 significant figures:

 | Patience\Learning rate | __3__              | __4__            | __10__            | __11__           | __12__          |
 |------------------------|--------------------|------------------|-------------------|------------------|-----------------|